jameswestman/ScreepsTourney/README.md

 Do you love automation?
 Programming?
 Competition?
 Of course you do!
 The Screeps Tourney is a coding competition based around [Screeps](https://screeps.com), "the world's first MMO strategy sandbox game for programmers."

 This repository is for the tourney processor.
 It is a mod and wrapper for the standard Screeps server.
-It will pull data from the tourney web interface, which has not been created yet.
+It will pull data from the tourney web interface, which is in [this repository](https://github.com/FlyingPiMonster/ScreepsTourneySite).

 ## Challenge Overview